exposit/zerowriting/lcd screen/setup.md

 This actually gives a perfectly usable CLI by commenting out the lines in .bash_profile:
 ```
-    fbcp &
+    #fbcp &
-    startx  2> /tmp/xorg_errors
+    #startx  2> /tmp/xorg_errors
 ```

-and to set the resolution to readable add this to your /boot/firmware/config.txt:
+and to set the resolution to readable add this to /boot/firmware/config.txt:
 ```
 framebuffer_width=220
 framebuffer_height=165
 ```

-Note: if you want to go through with the whole install, do it, but be sure to reinstall libmm after using raspi-config but before rebooting.
+Note: if you want to go through with the whole install on the wiki page, do it, but be sure to reinstall libmm after using raspi-config but before rebooting.
 And comment out the two framebuffer lines in config.txt, and also rename your 99-fbturbo file properly.
 Basically pay attention and don't be me.

 Install fbturbo:
 `sudo apt install xserver-xorg-video-fbturbo`